swiftlang/swift-evolution/proposals/0470-isolated-conformances.md

 To correct this function, add a constraint `T: SendableMetatype`, which allows the function to send the metatype (along with its conformances) across isolation domains.
 As described above, it also prevents the caller from providing an isolated conformance to satisfy the `T: Q` requirement, preventing the data race.

-`SendableMetatype` is a new marker protocol that captures the idea that values of the metatype of `T` (i.e., `T.Type`) will cross isolation domains and take conformances with them.
+`SendableMetatype` is a new marker protocol that captures the idea that values of the metatype of `T` (i.e., `T.Type`) will cross isolation domains and can take conformances with them.
 It is less restrictive than a `Sendable` requirement, which specifies that *values* of a type can be sent across isolation boundaries.
 All concrete types (structs, enums, classes, actors) conform to `SendableMetatype` implicitly, so fixing `callQGElsewhere` will not affect any non-generic code:

 ```swift
 nonisolated func callQGElsewhere<T: Q & SendableMetatype>(_: T.Type) {